 species, with the horns likely being the pectoral girdle showing.
 Could the animal seen by Joass have been a similar "pseudoplesiosaur" carcass?
 (Image Source is here)

 The suggestion of the "sea serpent" seen by G. Batchelor (the second officer of the H.M.S.
 Corinthian) off Grand Banks of Newfoundland, Canada as a plesiosaur is not a novel one.
+In fact, Batchelor himself made the comment that "zoologically speaking, as I got a good view of the creature when diving, I could only describe it as identical with the Sauropterygia."
 However, basing such a contention off of Batchelor's sketch may be of error due to its obvious stylization.
-In fact, some researchers feel that the 'fins' which adorned the animal's head may be part of a stylized mane.2 As mentioned in the article which I linked to previously, Dale Drinnon feels that the 'fin-like ears' of the "sea serpent" were part of a reptilian mane composed of long cutaneous filaments.
-However, I feel that these were genuine pinnae, as Batchelor does specify them as ears.
+In line with this thinking, some researchers feel that the 'fins' which adorned the animal's head may be part of a stylized mane.2 As mentioned in the article which I linked to previously, Dale Drinnon feels that the 'fin-like ears' of the "sea serpent" were part of a reptilian mane composed of long cutaneous filaments.
+However, I feel that these were legitimate protrusions which may be tubercles like those of a mata mata or actual pinnae if the animal was a pinniped (as suggested by Bernard Heuvelmans).
 In reference to the fact that the Corinthian animal was reported to have 'large liquid blue eyes'1, Scott pointed out that alligators can have blue eyes.
-However, due to features of the report such as 'long fin-like ears', a body 'like that of a monster seal or sea-lion with short water-smoothed fur', and a tail 'split into two large fins', I think that the animal was more likely a pinniped than a reptile.1 As if these distinctly pinniped features aren't enough, biological researcher Cameron McCormick sent an image of a blue-eyed sea lion (which is shown below) in reply to Scott's pointing out blue-eyed alligators.
-However, this aspect may not matter, as the eye color reported in such unconfirmed animals is variable and likely depends on the way which light strikes their eyes.1
+However, biological researcher Cameron McCormick sent an image of a blue-eyed sea lion (which is shown below) in reply to Scott's pointing out blue-eyed alligators.
+Regardless of the Corinthian "sea serpent's" identity, this aspect may not matter, as the eye color reported in such unconfirmed animals is variable and likely depends on the way which light strikes their eyes.1